OwlInSpace/smart-contract-template/README.md

-# Hardhat project template
+# Smart contract template

-A simple hardhat project template, with solhint, solcover, eslint, typescipt and prettier
+A simple smart contract template using hardhat.
+With solhint, solcover, eslint, typescipt and prettier

 ## Requirements: